awsdocs/aws-systems-manager-user-guide/doc_source/sysman-patch-patchgroups.md

 **Diagram 1: General example of patching operations process flow**

+The following diagram shows how Patch Manager determines which patch baselines to use in patching operations\.

 ![\[Diagram showing how patch baselines are determined when performing patching operations.\]](http://docs.aws.amazon.com/systems-manager/latest/userguide/images/patch-groups-how-it-works.png)

 The general process to scan or install patches using Run Command, a capability of AWS Systems Manager, and Patch Manager is as follows: